Update on the Paris Pass!

 Musée du Louvre

-Free entry with the Paris Pass
+[Free entry with the Paris Pass]

-As one of the world’s largest and most visited museums, you can easily spend the entire day touring the Louvre.
 I don’t recommend it though as you’ll be exhausted and you may not be interested in seeing everything that it has to offer.

 If you’re unsure what to see, grab a map of the museum at the information desk which provides a list of the most popular attractions to visit.
-Plan to spend 2-3 hours here (depending on your interests and walking pace).

 Place de la Concorde